1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Preliminaries: Lagrangian Formulation and Some Continuous Symmetry Transformations

-where $L_0$ is the Lagrangian with a square root, $L_f$ is the {\it first}-order Lagrangian and $L_s$ is the {\it second}-order Lagrangian.
+where $L_0$ is the Lagrangian with a square-root, $L_f$ is the {\it first}-order Lagrangian and $L_s$ is the {\it second}-order Lagrangian.
 The trajectory of the 1D free scalar relativistic particle is parametrized by the evolution parameter $\tau$ and $\dot x_\mu = \frac {dx_\mu}{d\tau}$ (with $\mu = 0, 1, 2,...,D-1)$ are the generalized ``velocities" of the free particle with momenta $p_\mu$ and rest mass $m$.
-In the above, Lagrangians $L_f$ and $L_s$ contain a Lagrangian multiplier variable which is called as the einbein and it behaves like a ``gauge" variable in our theory (see, e.g. [21]).
+In the above, Lagrangians $L_f$ and $L_s$ contain a Lagrangian multiplier variable which is called as the einbein variable and it behaves like a ``gauge" variable in our theory (see, e.g. [19]).
 It is to be noted that the trajectory of our 1D toy model is embedded in a D-dimensional flat Minkowskian spacetime manifold.
-The latter acts as the {\it target} spacetime manifold.
+The latter acts as the {\it target} spacetime manifold [with $x^\mu (\mu = 0, 1, 2, 3...D-1), \; \partial_\mu = {\partial/ \partial {x^\mu}}$, etc.].

-We shall focus, in our present investigation, on the {\it first-order} Lagrangian $L_f$ (because $L_0$ has a square root and $L_s$ has a variable in the denominator).
-This first-order Lagrangian is endowed with the {\it first-class} constraints in the terminology of Dirac's prescription for the classification scheme of constraints [1, 2], namely;
+We shall focus, in our present investigation, on the {\it first-order} Lagrangian $L_f$ (because $L_0$ has a square-root and $L_s$ has a variable in the denominator).
+This first-order Lagrangian is endowed with the following {\it first-class} constraints in the terminology of Dirac's prescription for the classification scheme [1, 2], namely;

 where $\Pi _{(e)}$ is the canonical conjugate momentum w.r.t. $e$ and $p^2 - m^2 = 0$ is the mass-shell condition.
-It is evident that $\Pi _{(e)} \approx 0$ is the primary constraint and $p^2 - m^2 \approx 0$ is the secondary constraint on the theory.
-These constraints are at the heart of the presence of a gauge symmetry in the theory because the {\it latter} is generated by the generator ($G$)
+It is evident that $\Pi _{(e)} \approx 0$ is the {\it primary} constraint and $p^2 - m^2 \approx 0$ is the {\it secondary} constraint on the theory.
+These constraints are at the heart of the presence of a {\it gauge} symmetry transformation in the theory because the {\it latter} is generated by the following generator ($G$)